Motion Under Occlusion, pt.4: GCC-PHAT and the Fejér Kernel

 Build T frames by successively rolling x by j*tau (j=0..N-1),

-NOTE: tau is integer; torch.roll is integer-shifted, circular.
+then return the mean. tau is integer; torch.roll is circular.

 """